rbqi/RPG-Pseudocode/README.md

 Title : Mantik Village

 # Ask the user to enter the game
-print message: "Would you like to enter the game?"
+print message: "Press 'Enter' to play"

 if user wants to play the game: user press ENTER
 # After the user ENTER